 The research of Petrin, Schafft, and Meece (2014) also explored the roles of schools and educators in relation to the decisions of rural youth to remain, leave (outmigration or leavers), or leave and return (returners) to their communities (Petrin et al.,2014).
 As with McConnell, Petrin and his colleagues found that communities recognized the importance of youth outmigration as a means to sustain and even build economic capacity and vitality when these ‘Leavers’ returned with academic, professional, and experiential attributes which can contribute to the overall well-being of their communities of origin (Petrin et al., 2014).
 Perceptions that educators promoted the outmigration of the highly successful students in rural schools was not supported by the findings of this study, but rather the documented evidence pointed to student perceptions of economic limitations in their communities as the motivating factor for them choosing to leave their communities.
-Moreover, “the most academically high-achieving students had among the highest community attachment, since it is in the home community and school that those rural students have found success, have largely positive associations and have received consistent support and attention from adults,” (Petrin et al., 2014) The positive relationships formed between rural youth and their respective communities raises “questions about rural schools as potential drivers of economic development in so far as they are able to develop meaningful relationships with local employers, suggest to students economic opportunities available to them locally, and engage in strategic workforce development and community engagement (Harmon & Schafft, 2009 as cited in Petrin et al., 2014).”
+Moreover, “the most academically high-achieving students had among the highest community attachment, since it is in the home community and school that those rural students have found success, have largely positive associations, and have received consistent support and attention from adults,” (Petrin et al., 2014) The positive relationships formed between rural youth and their respective communities raises “questions about rural schools as potential drivers of economic development in so far as they are able to develop meaningful relationships with local employers, suggest to students economic opportunities available to them locally, and engage in strategic workforce development and community engagement (Harmon & Schafft, 2009 as cited in Petrin et al., 2014).”
 The results of this study questioned whether outmigration of rural youth is more a function of “a systematic underinvestment at the regional and national levels in rural America more broadly” and not the schools and educators as implied in previous published literature (Petrin et al., 2014).

 Hardre, Sullivan, and Crowson (2009) examined the dynamic role rural context of educational settings played in the perceptions rural youth held about their academic achievement and future aspirations.
 Hardre and her colleagues studied the “relationship between students’ perceptions of their rural school and community environment and their perceptions about themselves,” (Hardre, 2009).
 Their research concluded that “the more rural students saw the usefulness and value of what they are learning in school, and saw it as contributing toward achieving their goals, the more likely they were to exhibit an interest in school, put forth effort, and exhibit intentions to graduate and go on to postsecondary opportunities,” (Hardre et al., 2009) .
 It is this instrumentality (Eccles & Wigfield, 1995; Sansone & Smith, 2000 as cited in Hardre et al., 2009) in combination with a student’s perceived competence when challenged with rigorous and meaningful curriculum which motivates youth to engage actively in their academic progress and aspire to continue their individual postsecondary educational goals (Hardre et al., 2009).
 The authors also referenced previous research that claimed within the rural context teachers and administrators have a responsibility to help rural youth “shape uniquely appropriate goals and aspirations that fit with their values and through which they can contribute to their communities,” (Howley, Harmon, & Leopold, 1996; Lemke, 1994 as cited in Hardre et al., 2009).
 Without this explicit guidance for rural youth, the “conflict between educational goals and their family connections”, students are “more likely to have lower educational aspirations and to delay postsecondary education,” (Hektner, 1995 as cited in Hardre, 2009).
 This study also concluded that the individual connections teachers have with rural youth and the learning environment they create “are powerful motivational tools in the eyes of these rural high school students,” (Hardre et al., 2005).